AxoLabs/BEE2-Axos-Packages/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Suggest an enhancement to an existing UCP.
+about: Suggest an enhancement to an existing feature.
 title: ''
 labels: Enhancement
 assignees: ''